jordantannen/jordantannen/README.md

 ### Hello World, I'm Jordan

-I'm a part-time CS grad student at Georgia Tech specializing in computing systems.
+I am a web developer for M.C.
+Dean at Google and a part-time Georgia Tech MSCS student specializing in computing systems.

 - 📚 I’m currently studying in CS6300 - Software Development Process